 IBA has a range of products and services that can assist you to plan and prepare but you will need to be committed to making your business work.
 It’s your business to make it successful!
 It’s our job to help you along the way.

 To help you along your business journey we also have:

-To help you get business ready, IBA also has a range of workshops available.
+To support your learning and development across the Business Lifecycle, IBA has a range of workshops available.

-Once your business idea becomes more established, IBA can work with you to understand your business goals, develop your ideas and identify what type of support your business may need to remain successful.
-Our Business Support team can also link you to other networks and resources to get you information and support to help you hit your goals and provide access to an external business consultant to provide your business with the following types of specialised support.
+Once your business concept becomes more established, IBA can work with you to understand your business goals, develop your ideas and identify what type of support your business may need.
+Our Business Development team can also link you to other networks and resources for information and support to help you hit your goals.
+Depending on the strength of your proposal we can provide access to an external business consultant to provide your business with specialised technical support.

-When you’re ready and have a solid business strategy and plan in place, IBA has a suite of financial products that can assist to make your business ideas become a reality.
-This could include access to:
+When you’re ready and have a viable business proposal developed, IBA has Start up Finance that can assist to get your business started.

 Businesses that have not traded are eligible irrespective of forecasted revenue in the first full year of trading.